cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 just-in-time delivery of exactly the subset of the public group state needed by a given algorithm.
 We achieve lightness due to the fact that aside from initial tree validation and sending commits, a client only needs log-scale information.

+In summary, Light MLS allows light clients to obtain greater efficiency, at the cost of lowering the authentication guarantees they receive and losing the ability to make Commits.
+We discuss a few scenarios that motivate this trade-off in {{use-cases}}.
+The difference in authentication properties, in particular, is discussed in detail in {{security-considerations}}.

 # Terminology